Sciatic Pain Chiropractic Treatment

 Sciatic pain does not affect everyone in the same way.
 You might have pain that feels like a dull ache in the affected area, or you might have sudden and very sharp jolts of pain in your lower back and leg.
 In some cases, this pain can be severe enough to prevent you from walking or doing other everyday activities.
 The pain might also get more severe at times, such as while you’re coughing or sneezing.
 If you sit for long periods of time, you might notice that sciatic pain gets much worse when you stand up.
 Other symptoms of sciatica can occur along with pain, such as tingling in one or more of the affected areas.
 Your muscles in these areas might also feel weaker than usual.

 When you have a mild case of sciatic pain, it might resolve on its own with nonprescription medications and gentle stretching exercises.
 Applying ice or heat might also help.
 In some cases, these treatments are not enough to ease pain along the sciatic nerve.
 When you have severe sciatic pain or if your pain lasts for weeks at a time without improving, chiropractics can help.
-Health First Injury & Pain Centers offers chiropractic care for sciatic nerve for patients in the Dallas-Fort Worth area.
+We offer chiropractic care for sciatic nerve for patients in the Dallas-Fort Worth area.
 Our skilled chiropractors can provide you with effective relief from mild to severe sciatic pain.

 Our spinal adjustments, which are part of our chiropractic services, can help ease the pain associated with sciatica.
 Our doctors can carefully realign your spinal discs, which removes pressure from the sciatic nerve.
 As this pressure leaves, you should experience reduced pain, tingling, and other symptoms.
 With your discs realigned, your body can heal properly, which lowers your risk of having sciatic pain flare up again.